ecfm/CMU-MultimodalSDK/README.md

 >>> mycompseq.bib_citations(open('mycompseq.bib','w'))
 ```

 This will output all the citations for what you have used.
+You may need to remove duplicates.